grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/10 Performance Trending.md

 ## Background

 The performance trending graph is automatically created as you continue to run your tests.
 It's intended to provide a high level overview of your test performance over time.
 The bars on the graph also signal the status of a specific test.
-You are able to view the performance trending graph both from the dashboard, or by clicking on the name of any given test.
+You can view the performance trending graph both from the dashboard, or by clicking on the name of any given test.
 In both cases we plot the `p95` response time metric for all HTTP requests from the test run.

 ## Dashboard Performance Trending